Request for Proposals: Teachers for Arts Education: November 2017 (CLOSED)

-- You are welcome to approach us to ask questions, discuss your ideas or send us a draft proposal for our suggestions and comments by or before January 10, 2017.
+- You are welcome to approach us to ask questions, discuss your ideas or send us a draft proposal for our suggestions and comments on or before December 23, 2017.

-- Your final applications should be in hard copy and reach us on or before January 31, 2017.
+- Your final proposal should be in hard copy and reach us on or before January 12, 2018.

 - You are responsible for the delivery of your proposal and supporting material to IFA by the closing date.
 Late applications will not be accepted.

-- You can expect grant awards to be announced by end of February 2017.
+- You can expect grant awards to be announced by February 24, 2018.

 Please address your application or any queries to email@example.com or write to: